+The HOS-M survey instrument can be downloaded from NCQA's website (www.ncqa.org/hedis/measures/hos).
 The core component of the HOS-M is the VR-12 health survey.
 The VR-12 was developed from the Veterans RAND 36-Item Health Survey (VR-36).
-The VR-12 is a generic, multipurpose health survey, which consists of selected items from the eight domains of health in the earlier 36-item survey.
+8, 23 The VR-12 is a generic, multipurpose health survey, which consists of selected items from the eight domains of health in the earlier 36-item survey.
 These domains include: 1) physical functioning; 2) role-physical; 3) bodily pain; 4) general health; 5) vitality; 6) social functioning; 7) role-emotional; and 8) mental health.
 The role-physical questions assess whether respondents' physical health limits them in the kind of work or other usual activities they perform, while the role-emotional questions assess whether emotional problems have caused respondents to accomplish less in their work or usual activities.

 The 14 items of the VR-12 have been tested extensively and shown to be reliable and valid in ambulatory care patient populations.
-Twelve of the 14 items (Questions 1 and 6-11 of the HOS-M) are used to construct the eight domains that aggregate one or two items each and calculate the PCS and MCS scores, as illustrated in the VR-12 mapping model in Figure 13.
+Twelve of the 14 items (Questions 1 and 6-11 of the HOS-

+M) are used to construct the eight domains that aggregate one or two items each and all eight domains are used to calculate the PCS and MCS scores, as illustrated in the VR-12 mapping model in Figure 13.
 Two additional items (Questions 12 and 13) are used to assess change in health status, one focusing on physical health and one on emotional problems (not shown in the model).